-Roger Corman’s films and their narratives were typically barely masqueraded pretenses for Cinema of Attractions spectacles, experiential flights of fancy rooted in an insatiable thirst to expand the human eyes.
+Roger Corman’s films and their narratives were typically barely masqueraded Cinema of Attractions spectacles, experiential flights of fancy rooted in an insatiable thirst to expand the human eyes.
 What Corman understood, something many a better filmmaker has conveniently sidestepped, is that cinema lives first and foremost on the surface and with the eyes.
 The brain, the mind, the heart; they all draw oxygen from the senses, not the other way around.
 So many filmmakers ladle their cinema in a bath of surreptitious symbolism or overly-curated suggestion that they exist only, exclusively, in the abstract nebula of the intellect; the beauty of the art itself is often the aesthetics of appearance that prefigure and often elude the capacities of our mind define them.
 In attempting to explain everything, to append meaning and content to the deliciously provocative uncontainbility of nature and the senses, these filmmakers fail to grasp what is right in front of them for the taking.
 As Susan Sontag so eloquently wrote, in searching for the truth beneath the surface, they fail to see the thing at all.

 Corman kept his films on the surface, much to the disdain of more intellectually minded critics, and with X: The Man with the X Ray Eyes, he arguably gave those critics the proper burial he felt they deserved.
 Quickly dispatching with Dr. James Xavier’s (Ray Milland) insatiable quest to test a new formula that allows him to see beyond the realm of the physical, his film turns into a ruptured lament for the surfaces in our lifes.
 In Xavier’s increasingly torrid ability to see beyond the surface, the film locates an expression of the terror of being granted the freedom to see everything, and in doing so, losing track of why one wanted to see in the first place.